Fishing is a popular recreational

 popular area begins at the Wharf and extends is a southern direction to the Paradise

-cemetery with the most popular location being directly opposite the PTSC compound.
-As with
+Cemetery with the most popular location being directly opposite the PTSC compound.

 most fishing on the western coast of Trinidad, the best time is around high tide